stripe/smokescreen/README.md

 Smokescreen can be provided with an ACL to determine which remote hosts a service is allowed to interact with.
 By default, Smokescreen will identify clients by the "common name" in the TLS certificate they present, if any.
+If `--trust-role-from-header` is supplied, it instead trusts the role provided in the specified CONNECT HTTP header.
 The client identification function can also be easily replaced; more on this in the usage section.

 ## Dependencies